Hans-Agne Jakobsson Metalarte Pendant Lamp – Metalarte Catalogue Picture

 Manufacturer: Metalarte, Paseo de la Ribera 115, Canovelles, Barcelona, Spain.

-Other versions: This Hans-Agne Jakobsson Metalarte pendant lamp exists in several colours and sizes.
+Other versions: This Hans-Agne Jakobsson Metalarte pendant lamp comes in several colours and sizes.

 Hans-Agne Jakobsson